Azure/terraform-cdk-constructs/API.md

 The properties include:
   - `name`: Required.
 Unique name for the Application Gateway within Azure.
   - `location`: Required.
 Azure Region for deployment.
-  - `resourceGroup`: Required.
+  - `resourceGroup`: Optional.
 Reference to the resource group for deployment.
   - `skuTier`: Required.
 SKU tier of the Application Gateway (e.g., Standard, WAF).
   - `skuSize`: Required.
 Size of the SKU for the Application Gateway.
   - `capacity`: Required.
 Capacity (instance count) of the Application Gateway.